eemmiillyy/flowda/README.md

 #### 1. Set up environment variables

 Get the `SECRET` environment variable from the maintainer.
+Get the `KAFKA_USER`environment variable from the maintainer.
-Get the `KAFKA_PASSWORD`environment variable from the maintainer, create a .env, and set the value.
+Get the `KAFKA_PASSWORD`environment variable from the maintainer.

+Create a .env with `KAFKA_USER` & `KAFKA_PASSWORD`.
+This file needs to exist because that is what docker uses when starting the services.
+These variables should also be exported to the console when running any application outisde of `flow-core`, so `flow-benchmark` and `flow-demo-app`.

 #### 2. Start the services